Ontario Salary Guide - 2026

 What industries pay IT Project Managers the most in Toronto?

-Is an IT Project Manager salary in Toronto negotiable?
+Is the IT Project Manager job market in Toronto growing?

 Sources and methodology